HairdressingProject/HairdressingApp/pages/mydoc/mydoc_api.md

 EF Core can serve as an object-relational mapper (O/RM), enabling developers to work with a database using .NET objects, and eliminating the need for most of the data-access code they usually need to write.

-{% include note.html content="Object-relational mapping (ORM, O/RM, and O/R mapping tool) is a programming technique for converting data between incompatible type systems using object-oriented programming languages.
-This creates, in effect, a "virtual object database" that can be used from within the programming language." %}

 `dotnet ef` must be installed as a global or local tool.
 Most developers will install dotnet ef as a global tool with the following command:

 ```bash
 dotnet tool install --global dotnet-ef
 ```

+{% include note.html content="Object-relational mapping (ORM, O/RM, and O/R mapping tool) is a programming technique for converting data between incompatible type systems using object-oriented programming languages.
+This creates, in effect, a <i>virtual object database</i> that can be used from within the programming language." %}

 ### dotnet aspnet-codegenerator
 `dotnet aspnet-codegenerator` -runs the ASP.NET Core scaffolding engine. `dotnet aspnet-codegenerator` is only required to scaffold from the command line, it's not needed to use scaffolding with Visual Studio.